 - 23.1 The College, employees and Union have responsibility for workplace safety and health. - A. The College will provide a work environment in accordance with safety and health standards established by the Washington Industrial Safety and Health Act (WISHA). - B. Employees will comply with all safety and health practices, standards and policies established by the College. - C. The Union will work cooperatively with the College on safety and health related matters and encourage employees to work in a safe manner. - D. The College and employees will contribute to a healthy workplace including not knowingly and unnecessarily exposing co-workers, students and the public to serious conditions that would jeopardize their health or the health of others.
-The

-College may suggest or encourage employees to use leave when employees self-report or display symptoms of serious contagious health conditions.
+The College may suggest or encourage employees to use leave when employees self- report or display symptoms of serious contagious health conditions and may be given an option to telework.